 As if life wasn’t complicated enough, you’ve recently been burdened with a new task.
-That of finding a pair of running shoes which can fit your custom orthotics or aftermarket insole.
+That of finding a pair of running shoes that can fit your custom orthotics or aftermarket insole.

 At any given point of time, there are nearly 500 different running shoe models for sale.
 So which models have enough interior space to accommodate a thick insert without severely affecting the fit and ride dynamics?

 Making things harder are variables such as the kind of insole you have.
-The shoe compatibility may depend on whether you have an all-foam orthortic or a structured insole with a rigid frame.
+The shoe compatibility may depend on whether you have an all-foam orthotic or a structured insole with a rigid frame.

-So what will happen if you stick a thick cushioned or structured insole into any running shoe?
+So what happens if you stick a thick cushioned or structured insole into any running shoe?

 If the existing (stock) insole happens to be thinner than the orthotic, the first casualty will be the interior room.

-A thicker insert will push your feet upwards and create a tighter and uncomfortable fit – which is the opposite result of what you were expecting.
-Your heel might also sit higher inside the shoe and cause the collar to slip during runs.
+A thicker insert will push your feet upwards and create a tighter and uncomfortable fit – which is the opposite result of what you might be expecting.
+Your heel will also sit higher inside the shoe and may cause the collar to slip during runs.

 Off the shelf and custom insoles can loosely be classified into three groups.
 The first kind is the cushioned orthotics made of foam or foam+Gel.

-These are meant to provide additional cushioning with the optional arch-support.
+These insoles are designed to provide additional cushioning with the optional arch-support.
 A Spenco RX Comfort insole, the Spenco Arch Cushion, or the SofSole Memory Plus and Work insole are examples of this construction.

-The second kind is a supported-cushion insole.
-Here, a soft foam is used along with a supportive frame which is usually located under the midfoot and heel.
+The second kind is a cushioned-support insole.
+Here, soft foam is used together with a supportive frame that is usually located under the midfoot and heel.
 This category forms the majority of aftermarket orthoses, including the Superfeet Flex series, Spenco Total Support, and the Sof Sole Airr Orthotic.

 Finally, corrective insoles are the third kind.
 If you’re familiar with Superfeet Green, then you know what we’re talking about.